ClojureBridge/organizing/How-to-Organize-a-Railsbridge-Workshop-in-SF.md

 ## [[Pre-Workshop Tasks|Pre-Workshop Tasks]]
 * Confirm dates & details with the hosting venue
 * Post the event on Meetup.com
-* Survey your students and volunteers
+* Survey the students and volunteers
 * Arrange catering
 * Make after-party reservations
 * Train your teachers